Never Forgiveness

 Since the SOGS are to be like angels, can angels be saved???
 Were the angels ever human???
 We need more information that we do not have.

 • It is interesting that the Martyrs (Rev. 6:9-11) are given white robes, which equates to righteousness, while the SOGS are not.
 The Martyrs request vengeance (Rev. 6:10) and are told they have been avenged (Rev. 19:2).
 Both the Martyrs and the SOGS serve during the Lord’s Millennial Reign (Rev. 20:4) and both are exempt from the Second Death which is the Lake of Fire (Rev. 20:6 & 14).
 At no time do we read of the SOGS obtaining a covering of righteousness.
 This is significant since there is no requirement that the SOGS were saved in their previous life on Earth.
-It is likely that the only possibility for a SOGS to be entered in the book of the righteous is to become saved during the Millennial Reign.
+It is likely that the only possibility for an unsaved SOGS to be entered in the book of the righteous is to become saved during the Millennial Reign.
 If ever you see them, be sure to tell them.

 • It seems probable that each salvation-exception results in the transgressor being blotted out of the Book of Life.